-Introduction to Non-Western Music
+MUS 140.Introduction to Non-Western MusicImage: 4 credits

 An introductory survey of the traditional music of non-Western countries.
 Examines the role of music as ritual, aesthetic experience, and mode of communication in diverse cultures.
 No music background necessary.